Article

 5 types of customer service training

-There’s no one-size-fits-all approach when it comes to training.
+There’s no one-size-fits-all approach when it comes to training customer service teams.
 Choose the model that suits your team’s budget, timeline, and needs.

 1. New hire customer service training

-New hire training focuses on recruiting, hiring, and onboarding agents.
-It normally covers company culture, software, and product knowledge.
+New hire training and employee onboarding typically cover company culture, software, and product knowledge.
 Ideally, the program should be between four and six weeks in length.

-During the training process, see how new employees feel by asking:
+During the process, analyze your training program by asking:

 Regularly checking in ensures recent hires are on track, and getting feedback helps you better understand how to enhance the training for the next cohort.